-Erin Huffstetler, author of About.com’s Frugal Living guide, recommends using RoamingHunger.com to track down the best food trucks and their current location.
-Check out LocalEats for insider recommendations.
+Erin Huffstetler, a frugal living expert at The Spruce, recommends using RoamingHunger.com to track down the best food trucks and their current location.

-About a month before your trip, check with local deal purveyors, such as Groupon and LivingSocial, for restaurant deals, recommends Huffstetler, who also buys discounted vouchers from Restaurant.com.
-NEA members can check the NEA Discount Marketplace for discounted dining certificates from Restaurant.com for restaurants in the cities where they’re traveling.
+About a month before your trip, check with local gift card and discounts purveyors, such as Groupon and LivingSocial, for restaurant deals, recommends Huffstetler, who also buys discounted vouchers from Restaurant.com.
+To dine out on a dime, NEA members can check the NEA Discount Marketplace (check under “Food & Restaurants” and select “Dining”) for discounted dining certificates from Restaurant.com for eateries in the cities where they’re traveling.

 Avoid restaurant dining when possible